Tekla Juniewicz: Personal life

 Tekla Juniewicz was born as Tekla Dadak on 10 June 1906 in Krupsko, then in Austria-Hungary but now in Ukraine.
 Her father, Jan Dadak, worked for count Karol Lanckoroński, and her mother Katarzyna was a housewife who died during World War I. Juniewicz married Jan Juniewicz in 1927, with whom she had two children.
 They moved to Borysław, which was then a town in eastern Poland, but is now part of Ukraine.
 In 1945, when the area was annexed by the Soviet Union, she left the territory along with her husband and daughters and settled in Gliwice, formerly the German city of Gleiwitz.

 Death

 Juniewicz died on 19 August 2022, due to a stroke and heart complications.
 She was buried in Gliwice, the city in which she had lived for most of her life.
 The then-Prime Minister of Poland, Mateusz Morawiecki, attended the funeral.
-She was the last validated person born in 1906.
+She was the last surviving validated person born in 1906.